Your credit report – worth getting to know

 Your personal credit report plays a key role in the loan approval process and changes to Australia’s credit reporting system make it vital to maintain a healthy credit record.

 Whenever you apply for a loan or other credit, lenders will look at your personal credit report.
-This is a written record of how well you have managed debt in the past, and it’s maintained by credit reporting agencies like Veda or Dun and Bradstreet.
+This is a written record of how well you have managed debt in the past, and it’s maintained by credit reporting agencies like Equifax and illion.

 The impact on your loan application